 5.)
 Write on my Back!

-In this icebreaker, it is a simple way for students to get each other’s impression of themselves.
+This icebreaker is a simple way for students to get each other’s impressions of themselves.

 Teachers should instruct their students to stick a piece of paper on their backs and go around the classroom to ask students for their impression of them.
 If there are 30 students in the room, there should be 30 words written on their paper by the end of the icebreaker.